Syria: 'Six killed' in Deraa as troops seize key mosque

 Activists said some 40 people were killed in Deraa on Friday.

 With no-one allowed to hold funerals in the city - even going out to pray has been banned - bodies are being stored in makeshift morgues.
-Unverified video footage showed fully-clothed bodies piled inside a large vegetable freezer.'Breaking the siege'
+Unverified video footage showed fully-clothed bodies piled inside a large vegetable freezer.

 The authorities have told relatives of those killed in other parts of Syria to keep the funerals small and personal.